MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/sarah-denis/_index.md

   - Research Assistants and Interns
 ---

-  Sarah Denis is a research assistant in the MEDomics UdeS laboratory since January 2022.
+  Sarah Denis is a research professional in the MEDomics UdeS laboratory since January 2023.
   She is dedicated to the development of the MEDomicsLab platform, in particular on data visualization (MEDProfiles).